 - Meanwhile, in a small mixing bowl, add beef broth and cornstarch.
 Whisk until well combined.

 - Add beef mixture, ketchup, worcestershire sauce, salt, and pepper into meat mixture.
 Stir until well combined.

 - Add 6 oz of the cheese and cook until cheese is melted.

-- Serve on whole wheat buns topped with the remaining 2 oz distributed evenly.
+- Serve on whole wheat buns topped with the remaining 2 oz of cheese distributed evenly.